 Covetousness is a treadmill.

 We live in a society that runs on a treadmill of covetousness.
 We live in the rat race of more work, more status, and more money.
-When this begins to sour our spiritual life, we know we have entered covetousness.
+When this begins to sour our spiritual life, we know we have entered a state of covetousness.
 This is why young people do not want to go into Christian service.
-They think that the grass is greener on the other side of the fence where their models operate in the desire to have more.
+They think the grass is greener on the other side of the fence where their models operate in the desire to have more.

 Some people worship the dollar.
-They earn a fifty thousand-dollar salary, which is not good enough, so they want to earn a hundred-thousand-dollar salary.
+They earn a hundred-thousand-dollar salary, which is not good enough, so they want to make a two-hundred-dollar salary.
 Earning money in itself is not wrong.
 It is the love of money that is the root of all evil.
 Some people with little finances are more covetous than some very wealthy people.
 When a person becomes greedy, they will do anything to get more and more money.
 Greediness is an earmark of false teaching.

 Covetousness can seep into the hearts of our children as well.
 You may look back one day and say, “I have raised children of greed.
 They learned greediness in my home.”

 Do not let your life be driven by greed.
 Greed will defuse your spirituality.
-We will work ourselves exclusively to the service of gaining more.
+We will work ourselves into the exclusive desire to gain more.
 There are not many content people anymore.